 “The Collective is fascinated by every human animal and the byproducts of its mind.
-The massive databases and sorting algorithms break down each tweet and twitter, each novel, painting, verse, and musical phrase; each precious cough and fart.
-And the pieces run across the neural, laser, fiberoptic, semi-conductive network without friction, distilled into an impression of rightness, of communion, of tribal unity.
+The massive databases and sorting algorithms break down each novel, painting, verse, musical phrase, and tweet; each precious cough and fart.
+And the pieces run across the neural, laser, fiberoptic, semi- and super-conductive network without friction, distilled into an impression of rightness, of communion, of tribal unity.
 From each according to his ability, to each according to his need.
 The libertarians on the outside went nuts, for a while, but when they took their outrage online, they too got stuck in the web like slow flies, finding what everyone found: whatever they needed.
 Understanding, sympathy, love, even financial support.
 The only thing you enjoy more than getting largesse from the Collective is giving back, however you can.
 Without the intervention of a Higher Power, I would never have made it out.”

 * * *